ozby/simplebackend/README.md

 * Low latency is important
 * Not expected to have millions of users
 * Uptime is not super important
+* The possible model states and transitions are known

 ### Important patterns